 Tegalalang Rice Terraces can be found in the popular rainforest region of Ubud, central Bali.

 Tegallalang Rice Terraces is approximately a 20-minute drive north of Ubud.

 The best and easiest way to get to Tegalalang Ubud is by scooter.

-If you are staying in the Ubud region, I recommend renting a scooter and making the short drive over to Tegalalang Rice Terrace.
+If you are staying in the Ubud region, I recommend renting a scooter and making the short 20-minute drive over to the rice fields.